prasad-albert/albert-python/README.md

 ## Usage
 ### Initialization
-To use the SDK, you need to initialize the Albert client with your base URL and either a bearer token (which will expire) or client credientals, which will enable automatic token refresh.
+To use Albert Python, you need to initialize the Albert client with your base URL and either a bearer token (which will expire) or client credientals, which will enable automatic token refresh.

 ```python
 from albert import Albert, ClientCredentials